OVERVIEW: The BNSF Railway Foundation funds diverse disease-related organizations.

 The BNSF Foundation’s Health and Human Services program supports programs that "address chemical dependency treatment and prevention, spouse and child abuse, women's and children's aid and transitional shelters."
 This category also includes hospitals and medical programs.
 Grantees include organizations such as the March of Dimes, the Muscular Dystrophy Association, and local chapters of the American Cancer Society.

-Grants range from $2,500 to $500,000, but most are $1,000 to $10,000.
-The BNSF Foundation geographically restricts its grantmaking to the 28 states in which the company has main rail lines and to communities located near those lines.
-While the foundation prioritizes organizations with which it is familiar, it still supports organizations it hasn't previously funded.
+Grant amounts range from $2,500 to $500,000.
+However, most awards generally fall in the $1,000 to $10,000 range.
+The BNSF foundation geographically limits its grantmaking to the 28 states in which the railways have main lines and communities located near BNSF rail lines.

-The foundation accepts unsolicited grant applications throughout the year.
-Grantseekers can access applications through the BNSF website.
+The foundation accepts unsolicited grant applications through its website throughout the year.
+Consult the foundation’s Grant Guidelines for details on how to apply.